 Fees are non-refundable in the event of non-attendance but in certain circumstances a student may have their course temporarily suspended.
 Fees are subject to revision at any time except for students already enrolled.
 Enrolment is deemed to have lapsed after 12 months of non-attendance.

-Commencing September 2017: 2 places available
+Commencing September 2017: In progress

 |10||Systemic Diseases||16/17 Sept 2017|